Grenada holiday guide

 Feeling adventurous?
 Head inland to expansive rainforests for tropical hiking trails and impressive waterfalls.
 Grand Etang National Park is home to the tallest peaks on the island, centred around a volcanic lake.
 For a relaxing alternative, nature-inspired island spa treatments include aloe vera facials and coconut body scrubs.

 Eating and drinking in Grenada

-Food in Grenada is a fusion of French, Caribbean, and Indian cuisines—reflecting the island’s population.
-Light local snacks include roti, a soft, floury flatbread filled with curried meat or vegetables; the hearty national dish is oil down, a thick stew of salted meat, vegetables, and dumplings cooked in coconut-based gravy.
+The island’s cuisine is a fusion of French, Caribbean, and Indian cuisines—reflecting the island’s population.
+Foodie highlights on your Grenada holiday are likely to include local snacks include roti, a soft, floury flatbread filled with curried meat or vegetables, beach barbecues and fish curry; the hearty national dish is oil down, a thick stew of salted meat, vegetables, and dumplings cooked in coconut-based gravy.
 Native nutmeg adds a sweet twist to traditional callallo soup, made from a green vegetable similar to spinach.
 Fresh juice squeezed from passion, papaya, mango, and soursop—a spiky green fruit with a delicious, tart kick—are popular in season.